This event has been and gone.

 Brighton's seminal folk-rock outfit formed by Mark Chadwick and Jeremy Cunningham in the late 80s who take their name from the 17th century radical democracy movement.
 Over the years they've become a staple on festival bills with their crowd pleasing blend of fiddles, guitars and biting political lyrics.
 Their 14 top 40 singles include the perennial anthems 'One Way', 'Hope Street' and 'What A Beautiful Day', which inspired the name for their annual curated music festival; 'Beautiful Days'.

-See 28 tour dates featuring Levellers
+See Levellers tour dates

 Femi Kuti and The Positive Force

 Treading in the footsteps of his famous father, Fela Anikulapo Kuti, Femi is now the standard bearer for Nigeria's funky, feisty afrobeat sound.
 Backed by a heavily percussive, horn driven band, Femi dominates the stage with his stirring saxophone, playing soulful vocals and groove laden rhythms.

 See Femi Kuti and The Positive Force tour dates